 If someone you love has been killed because of another person’s negligence, it is important to speak to an experienced Colorado wrongful death attorney as soon as possible.
-Contact the Green Law Firm today for a free initial consultation and review of your case.
+Contact the Green Law Firm, P.C. today for a free initial consultation and review of your case.

 Monetary damages in a Colorado wrongful death case are determined by the jury- or judge if there is no jury.
 The exact amount of damages that can be awarded in a wrongful death lawsuit is dependent on the facts of that particular case.
 Generally speaking, however, family members filing a wrongful death claim in Colorado can seek damages for the following losses:

 The representative of the decedent’s estate is also permitted to seek the following damages: